tue-robotics/ed/README.md

 Extension for classifying entities based on their attached RGBD measurements.
 - https://github.com/tue-robotics/ed_perception.git

-## Tutorial
+## Tutorials

-All ED tutorials can be found in the ed_tutorials package: https://github.com/tue-robotics/ed_t
+All ED tutorials can be found in the ed_tutorials package: https://github.com/tue-robotics/ed_tutorials